-Tapping the name gives you a scrolling list of Blend Modes to flick through.
-As you scroll, each Blend Mode is applied to your layer so you can preview the results.
+Tapping the name gives you a scrolling list of Blend Modes to choose from.
+As you scroll, each Blend Mode will apply to your layer so you can preview the results.

 When you find one you like, tap anywhere outside the list to close it.

 In Normal mode, full opacity means solid objects on your layer completely block objects on the layer below.
-However, in other Blend Modes the opacity can sometimes affect other visual elements like color intensity or darkness.
+In other Blend Modes opacity can affect visual elements like color intensity or darkness.

-To adjust opacity, move the slider left to make your layer more transparent, or move it right to make the layer more solid.
+To adjust opacity, move the slider left to make your layer more transparent.
+Slide it to the right to make the layer more solid.

 This will alter the opacity of the entire layer, ignoring any current selection.
 Learn how to adjust opacity on only the selected parts of a layer in Interface and Gestures.

 As a shortcut, you can adjust layer opacity by two-finger-tapping a layer.
-A narrow blue bar will appear at the top of your canvas; slide your finger to the left on the canvas to make your layer more transparent, and to the right to make it more solid.
+A narrow blue bar will appear at the top of your canvas.
+Slide your finger to the left on the canvas to make your layer more transparent.
+Slide to the right to make it more solid.

 Blend Mode Types